 - The College determines that there are no reasonable efforts the College can take to prepare the student to resume the program at the point where he or she left off or to enable the student to complete the program.

 In addition to specific information on curriculum requirements and a course description, the catalog contains the history, mission, policies and procedures, and general information about Delaware Tech.
 The catalog is available online at www.dtcc.edu/academics/college-catalog.

-The Corporate and Community Programs Division provides a broad range of education and training geared to meet specific corporate and community needs.
+The Workforce Development and Community Education (WDCE) Division provides a broad range of education and training geared to meet specific workforce development and community education needs.
 The Division serves its constituency through programs in four main areas: Conferences & Seminars, Community & Continuing Education, Corporate & Contract Training, and Workforce Training.
-The Corporate and Community Programs Division is the outreach arm of the College, encompassing special projects not available through other instructional areas.
+The Workforce Development and Community Education Division is the outreach arm of the College, encompassing special projects not available through other instructional areas.